Hemapriya-2004/Text-Summarization-with-Large-Language-Models-LLMs-/README.md

 # Text-Summarization with Large Language Models(LLM)
+## Aim:
-## Aim: To explore how LLMs can enhance the accuracy and efficiency of summarizing extensive text data.
+   To explore how LLMs can enhance the accuracy and efficiency of summarizing extensive text data.
-## Algotithm
+## Algorithm

 1.Import the necessary libraries and load a pre-trained open-source LLM (e.g., GPT, BERT) from a repository such as Hugging Face's Transformers.